budparr/budparr.com/article/_posts/2014-03-14-static-site-generator-landscape.md

 Many of the static site generators are open source.
 There are three exceptions that I'm aware of.
 Both [**Cactus**](http://cactusformac.com/) and [**Mixture.io**](http://mixture.io/) are focused on making the developer’s life easier, and though Mixture defines itself as a prototyping tool, you could easily deploy sites generated with it in production.

-On the other side of the coin, there's [**Siteleaf**](http://www.siteleaf.com/), also a commercial product, which uniquely provides a control panel for content entry.
+On the other side of the coin, there's [**Siteleaf**](http://www.siteleaf.com/), also a commercial product, which, uniquely, provides a control panel for content entry.
 With Siteleaf it appears that you can manage multiple sites from one control panel and deploy to any number of servers.

 One reason I love static site generators is that you can define custom fields on the fly just by writing in the field in the front matter of a page, or defining it in a YAML file and then referencing it in your template.
 I'm not sure yet how this would work in Siteleaf because of the control panel, but I imagine for straight page-based sites where you have to give clients a control panel, it's a good choice.
 I should note that the control panel is nicely designed and seems extremely friendly, but that very friendliness makes it simplistic enough that I would hesitate to use it for larger clients who might prefer something more serious.